 Originally the Cleveland Rams, the team moved to Los Angeles in 1946, fresh off their 1945 NFL Championship victory.
 They would remain in LA until 1995, winning another title in 1951.
 The Rams had one of the most electrifying offenses in football at the time with great players in Bob Waterfield, Norm Van Brocklin, Elroy Hirsh, and Tom Fears.
-Despite more professional sports teams invading the area in the 1950s, Rams fans continued to turn out in droves to watch their team play.
+Despite additional pro sports teams invading the area in the 1950s, Rams fans continued to turn out in droves to watch their team play.

 The teams of the late 1960s, under legendary head coach George Allen, are remembered for their punishing defense.
-Particularly, the “Fearsome Foursome” of Rosey Grier, Merlin Olsen, Deacon Jones, and Lamar Lundy were a defensive line that were known throughout the league.
+Particularly, the “Fearsome Foursome” of Rosey Grier, Merlin Olsen, Deacon Jones, and Lamar Lundy were a defensive line that was known throughout the league.

 Many great players and coaches came through Los Angeles over the years including Roman Gabriel, Jack Youngblood, and Joe Namath.
 Los Angeles would be thrust into the spotlight again with the talented Eric Dickerson.
 This Hall of Fame running back burst onto the scene in 1983 and the next season set an NFL record for most rushing yards in a season (which still stands today).

 However, by the early 1990s the team’s play had dropped off and the fan base began to pull away from the franchise.
 The decision was made to uproot the Rams and move them to St. Louis, MO.
 Things began to take shape as key players entered the fold.
 Isaac Bruce and Orlando Pace made a big impact.
 An unlikely starter for the Rams, Kurt Warner took over for the injured Trent Green in 1999 and the team really took off.
 Between Warner under center, Marshall Faulk lined up in the backfield, Isaac Bruce and Torry Holt at wide receiver, the Rams obliterated their opponents on their way to the Super Bowl, where they would defeat the Tennessee Titans by a score of 23-16 to capture their first Lombardi Trophy.
 Upset two seasons later in the Super Bowl by the New England Patriots 20-17, the Rams lost their chance to become champions again.
-They have not made a Super Bowl appearance since and, in fact, have only made the postseason twice more since then.